Do I have to obtain employees' consent in order to collect their personal data?

 The concept of employee consent has been increasingly criticized because there is doubt as to whether consent can be given freely in the subordinate employee/employer relationship.
 There are prescriptive requirements for obtaining consent under the UK Data Protection Act 2018, including the ability to withdraw consent at any time.

 The legitimate interest of employers can sometimes be invoked as a legal ground for processing personal data, but only if the processing is strictly necessary for a legitimate purpose and the processing complies with the principles of proportionality and subsidiarity.
 A proportionality test should be conducted in order to consider whether all data collected is truly necessary, and measures must be taken to keep personal data processing limited to the minimum necessary.

+The UK Data Protection Act 2018 requires that employers provide employees with a document that explains the company’s data retention policies.
 Clear communications should be provided to employees, informing them how their personal data is being processed.
 Where possible, such as in the event of monitoring technologies, employees should be given the option to prevent their data from being captured.

 Where employees are expected to use online applications which process personal data, employers should consider enabling employees to designate certain private spaces to which the employer may not gain access under any circumstances, such as a private mail or document folder.

 HR Best Practices: As consent on its own might not be enough to justify lawful processing of employee personal data, other processes should be documented and implemented.
 Consider legitimate requirements, such as processing bank account numbers for purposes of payment, or, processing personal data for health insurance.
 Commit to properly informing employees, documenting legal rationales for data collection and offering consent/correction/deletion where possible.